 Milk Chocolate

-If you have a need for creamy chocolate, by all means go for the milk chocolate to coat your coffee beans!
+If you have a need for creamy chocolate, by all means go for the milk chocolate to coat your coffee beans with!

 White Chocolate